eerkaijun/private-accounts/README.md

 ![architecture overview](private-accounts.png)

 The above diagram shows the current high level overview of the user flow, which will be constantly updated as new modules are being built out.
+Further discussions can be found at this [ETH research post](https://ethresear.ch/t/private-accounts-module-on-ethereum-without-underlying-protocol-changes/16297).